-- Step #1 – Collect the Raw Data including the Category (cause of a problem) and their Count
+- Collect the raw data, including the category (cause of a problem) and their count.

-- Step #2 – Calculate the percentage of each category and further compute the cumulative percent
+- Calculate the percentage of each category and further compute the cumulative percent.

-Percent will be calculated using the formula =(C3/$C$13) *100, applying throughout the other cells.
+The percent can be calculated using the formula =(C3/$C$13) *100, applied throughout the other cells.

 It is the method of calculating the frequency distribution and will be calculated successively by adding the percent with other frequencies.
 So, the formula will be =D6+C7.
 After sorting the values from largest to smallest, we calculate the cumulative percentage for each category.

-- Step #3 – Select category, count and cumulative percent Range together as shown below
+- Select a category, count, and cumulative percent range, as shown below.

-Go to Insert tab in Excel and select 2-D column bar graph
+Go to the “Insert” tab in Excel and select a “2-D Column” bar graph.

-- Step #4 – Select the cumulative percent bars and change the series chart type to Line
+- Select the cumulative percent bars and change the series chart type to “Line.”

-The red bars are the cumulative percentage bars, select any one of the bars and change the series, select Line from the change chart type.
+The red bars are the cumulative percentage bars, select any of the bars, change the series, and select “Line” from the “Change Chart Type.”

-Now the Pareto chart will look like shown below:
+Now, the Pareto chart will look like the one shown below.

-- Step #5 – Right-click on the cumulative total line (in red) and choose format data series.
+- Right-click the cumulative total line (in red) and choose “Format Data Series.”

-- Step #6 – Click on the right-hand axis and select format axis,
+- Click on the right-hand axis and select the “Format Axis.”

-In Axis Option, select the Maximum from Auto to fixed and enter a value 100 manually and close the format axis window
+In the “Axis” options, select the “Maximum” from “Auto” to “Fixed.”
+Then, enter a value of 100 manually and close the “Format Axis” window.

 The chart above shows that 80% of the effects come from 20% of the causes.

-- Pareto chart highlights the major cause of the problem that hampers a process
+- The Pareto chart highlights the major cause of the problem that hampers a process.

-- It helps to rectify the major problems and thus increases organizational efficiency.
-Once the big hitters in a process are discovered using this technique one can move ahead for the resolutions thus increasing the efficiency of the organization
+- It helps to rectify the major issues and thus increases organizational efficiency.
+Furthermore, once the big hitters in a process are discovered using this technique, one can move ahead with the resolutions, thus increasing the organization’s efficiency.

 - It also enhances problem-solving skills as it enables you to sort out business-related issues into strong facts.
-Once you’ve vividly laid out these facts, you can start the planning important to take care of the issues.
+Then, once we have vividly laid out these facts, we can start the important planning to take care of the issues.

-- It helps the organizational team to focus on the input that will have a greater impact in accordance with the 80/20 rule.
+It helps the corporate team focus on the input that will have a greater impact per the 80/20 rule.

-- The Pareto chart doesn’t provide any insight into the root cause of the problem.
+- The Pareto chart does not provide insight into the problem’s root cause.

-- A single cause or a reason category may further have other factors involved so to find the major impact at each level of the problem we have to create many Pareto charts.
-So, lower levels of Pareto chart are often required.
+- A single cause or a reason category may have other factors involved, so to find the major impact at each level of the problem, we have to create many Pareto charts.
+So, lower levels of the Pareto chart are often required.

-- Pareto chart can’t be utilized to compute how awful the issue is or how far changes would bring a procedure back into specification.
+- We cannot utilize the Pareto chart to compute how awful the issue is or how far changes would bring a procedure back into specification.

 Things to Remember

-- Before creating a Pareto chart it is necessary to categorize the issues and it is considered to be a good practice to keep the categories less than 10 in numbers.
+- Before creating a Pareto chart, it is necessary to categorize the issues.
+It is considered a good practice to keep the categories less than 10 in number.

-- It is based on the past data so for continuous improvement of a process, it is necessary to revamp the data on a periodic basis because the Pareto analysis is based on the historical data and doesn’t provide the forecast analysis.
+- It is based on past data.
+So, to continuously improve a process, it is necessary to revamp the data periodically since the Pareto analysis is based on the historic data and does not provide a forecast analysis.

-- Always create the secondary y-axis with percentage descending in increments from 10 to 100.
+- We must always create the secondary Y-axis with percentages descending from 10 to 100.

 - We can create multilevel Pareto charts for each issue and can further perform another Pareto analysis on the sub-level issues and so on.